robine81/robine81/README.md

-### Hi there 👋, I'm Robine
-#### Web Development
+#Robine Westberg
 I'm Robine from Sweden, currently living in Berlin, Germany.
+I really enjoy ylearning languages and framworks like React and Wordpress.

+##Skills and Experience:
+*  ⚛️ React
+*  💻 HTML, CSS, JS
+*
-Skills: REACT / JS / HTML / CSS
+REACT / JS / HTML / CSS

 - 🔭 I’m currently working on this page.
 - 📫 How to reach me: robine@robine.cc